 If your flame isn’t burning, perhaps you didn’t forget the love you had, maybe, as My Mentor discovered, you haven’t grown because you don’t have an established root in Jesus.
 (Matthew 13:20-21) Now is as good a time as ever to get to know Him.
 There’s a danger in forgeting our first love.
 (It leads to death), but there is a blessing for those who abide in Jesus.
-Those who overcome shall see heaven.
+Those who overcome shall recieve their rewards.

 I highly recommend bookmarking and listening to John MacArthur’s sermon on the church at Ephesus here